daviddwk/freefish/README.md

 ### animation & flipped animation

+The animation and flipped_animation animations should be of equal size and have the same number of frames.

 # Animations
 Each sort of asset (tanks fish, and ducks) comtains animations in their json file, which consists of a name and the following subkeys.